Naturalistic plantings at the Denver Botanic Gardens

 Drainage ditches are an iconic feature of the Dutch landscape

 Preston uses strong lines to punctuate the landscape and add ‘anchors for the eye’ so the rest of the stuff can do what it does naturally.
-She advocates establishing clear lines with patios, walls or walkways, then blurring them with wispy, cascading plantings.
+She advocates establishing lines with patios, walls or walkways, then blurring them with wispy, cascading plantings.

 ‘Think of structure as the lines in a coloring book, then color outside them,’ she said.